amplitude/amplitude-docs/content/collections/session-replay/en/manage-privacy-settings-for-session-replay.md

 {{/partial:tabs}}

+{{partial:admonition type="tip" heading="Avoid site performance issues with masking"}}
+If you experience site performance degredation due to the number of masking rules you create, Amplitude recommends excluding content, rather than masking it.
+{{/partial:admonition}}

 ## How Session Replay resolves conflicts between the SDK and the UI

 When there are conflicts between the SDK and the Session Replay settings page around the handling of a particular element—whether Amplitude should mask, unmask, or exclude it—the **Session Replay settings page takes precedence**.